-Whenever a creature you control dies (is put into the graveyard from the battlefield, tokens enter the graveyard before ceasing to exist), you gain 1 life and draw a card.
+Whenever a creature you control dies (is put into the graveyard from the battlefield, tokens are put into the graveyard before they cease to exist), you gain 1 life and draw a card.

 Combos Browse all

 - Ashnod's Altar + Moldervine Reclamation + Words of Wilding

 - Moldervine Reclamation + Phyrexian Altar + Words of Wilding

 |Commander / EDH||Legal|

 Finally we get some squirrel suppport.
 Currently I'm working on a squirrel deck too - even if i know, that it will be a more... meme-like or fun-deck than somewhat competitive.
 I saw, you're suggest using Earl of Squirrel , so your playgroup doesn't mind using Silver Bordereds?
 Then I have a few silver bordered suggestions: Acornelia, Fashionable Filcher - pump effect and cute acorn-counter Squirrel Dealer - Funny card though Squirrel Farm - funny token creator

 others: Ivy Lane Denizen - pumps your army

 Realmwalker - plays Top-cards and counts as a squirrel